roysubs/custom_bash/README.md

 Project intended to help with common bash configuration, which can be complex (setting up `~/.bashrc`, updating `~/.vimrc`, `~/.inputrc`, `/etc/sudoers`, getting useful tools that may not be default on a given distro etc).
 The `custom_loader.sh` script controls setup and is common for most distros, CentOS/Ubuntu/Debian (but does not cover Alpine yet), and includes WSL specific tools (if detected to be running on WSL).

-The `.custom` script are common bash profile settings and are called from `~/.bashrc` so that the main profile scripts are modified as little as possible, so will not mess up any system, just delete the two lines in `~/.bashrc` that call `.custom` to remove everything.
+`.custom` contains common bash profile settings and are called from `~/.bashrc` so that the main profile scripts are modified as little as possible, so will not mess up any system, just delete the two lines in `~/.bashrc` that call `.custom` to remove everything.
 The settings here are my preferences, but `custom_loader.sh` is also a template for how to easily extend for other preferred settings (simply clone the project and adjust to add remove settings as required).

 # Quick WSL Setup
-With syntax examples for Ubuntu (they have specific contracts with Microsoft so their images are possibly the most stable)
+The following is full syntax to do all steps required for settings up an Ubuntu distro (Ubuntu partnered with Microsoft for the WSL project so their images are possibly probably the most stable).
+Note that each distro is an independent VMs (using Hyper-V), but they are completely managed by the OS and so have almost instant start times.
+Each WSL VM folder (before making changes and installing software) will be around 1 GB per instance:

 \# Install WSL using DISM
 `dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart`